Regulator shuts Wandoo oil field off WA after spill

 Vermilion then has to have a completely new export system from the pipeline end manifold (PLEM) to the floating export hose in place by December 2027.

-Vermilion has not yet complied with a NOPSEMA direction issued three years ago over concerns that its inadequate maintenance of pipework on the platforms could lead to oil or gas escaping, resulting in a fire or explosion.
+Vermilion had a NOPSEMA direction issued three years ago over concerns that its inadequate maintenance of pipework on the platforms could lead to oil or gas escaping, resulting in a fire or explosion.

 CTA Image